zackhamin/zackhamin/README.md

 ### Hello World 👋
 I am a fullstack software engineer from Manchester, UK.
-- 🔭 I started out as a career changer.
-My first role was a junior mobile developer for a large UK bank.
+- 🔭 My first role was a junior mobile developer for a large UK bank.
 Working with Swift and Android.
 - 💬 I then moved into a career in full stack development utilising Javascript, React, Node, Docker and AWS.
 - 🤔 I am currently learning more about Node and AWS, serverless applications.
 - 🌱 I also run juniordeveoper.careers - helping Junior and aspiring developers find their first and second jobs in tech!